I knew today was going to be tough but it was much tougher than expected mostly due to the heat.

 The site had a lot of mosquitos so I hurried with dinner and filtering water.
 Meanwhile I spoke a bit with the other hikers.

 Tomorrow I do not have to make it a certain distance.
 I just have to arrive in Ashland the day after which is when I have booked my room from.
 I am eyeing a shelter 39 miles from here but it depends on the conditions tomorrow.
 That would leave me just 10 miles from the road to Ashland which will give me a lot of time in town.
-Since I am zeroing I do but really need to arrive that early.
+Since I am zeroing I do not really need to arrive that early.